 Among the age range targeted by readers of Prime Women, all of the above reasons are common.

-When you approach your financial plan, I recommend that you ask yourself these questions, and clearly know and understand the answers:
+When you approach your financial plan, we recommend that you ask yourself these questions, and clearly know and understand the answers:

 - “Do I know why I own what I own?”

 - If retired, “Do my investments, combined with other sources of recurring income, provide for my preferred lifestyle?”

 - If not retired, “Are my assets positioned to help me achieve financial independence with an adequate level of predictable cash flow?”